 Gaurdie brings extensive leadership and international business experience to Tyson Foods’ board.

-Since 2007, he has been the president and chief executive officer of Aera Energy LLC, one of California’s largest oil and gas producers.
+From 2007 to July 2015, he was the president and chief executive officer of Aera Energy LLC, one of California’s largest oil and gas producers.
 Aera is jointly owned by major energy companies Royal Dutch Shell and ExxonMobil.
 In July, 2015 he retired from Aera Energy LLC.

 Gaurdie began his career with Shell in 1980.
 He was involved in strategic planning, information technology and acquisitions during his 27 years with the company.